bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Maintain a map of all searchlights instead of polling for them every tick -- (And update it w/ onEvent(building built, etc) + rebuild it on startup or use engine to save/load it)

+-- TODO fix the string localization being broken for boosted copies of turrets

+-- TODO when a spot light dies, make sure to unboost all nearby friends

 -- Might want to figure out how to use the 'alert_when_attacking' characteristic such that we alert when real foes are present, and not imaginary ones
 -- also look into: